 You can modify an existing model, or apply new fields as well, including flexible time decay and an adjustable lookback window.
 Note that the default is 30 days, and your business may have a shorter or longer customer journey, so be sure to adjust accordingly.

 For our sample model, we’ve chosen a seven-day half-life and 90-day lookback window to capture all of the relevant touchpoints on our conversion path.

-Custom Attribution Modeling with Google Analytics is a step beyond baseline modeling.
-However, there is one limitation you should be aware of: Custom Attribution Modeling in Google Analytics is click-based only.
+Custom digital marketing attribution model with Google Analytics is a step beyond baseline modeling.
+However, there is one limitation you should be aware of: Custom attribution modeling in Google Analytics is click-based only.
 Therefore, it won’t offer insight into impression value.